nrth3rnlb/picard-plugin-shelves/README.md

 ## Requirements

 - MusicBrainz Picard 2.0 or higher
 - PyQt5
+- `discid/discid.h` for the installation of the development environment using `pip install -e '.[dev]`
+  - Search for a package with a name like `libdiscid-dev`, `libdiscid-devel` or similar, depending on your Linux distribution.

 ## License